observatorium/api/README.md

     	The endpoint against which to make write requests for logs.
   -metrics.read.endpoint string
     	The endpoint against which to send read requests for metrics.
 It used as a fallback to 'query.endpoint' and 'query-range.endpoint'.
+  -metrics.rules.endpoint string
+    	The endpoint against which to make get requests for listing recording/alerting rules and put requests for creating/updating recording/alerting rules.
   -metrics.tenant-header string
     	The name of the HTTP header containing the tenant ID to forward to the metrics upstreams. (default "THANOS-TENANT") -metrics.tenant-label string